necocen/necocen/README.md

 # Overview
-**necocen** is a software developer, twitter-er, and physics/mathematics learner.
+**necocen** is a software developer passionate about Twitter, Mathematics, and Physics.

-It uses Swift, Rust, TypeScript for hobby, and PHP, Go for its work.
+It utilizes Swift, Rust, and TypeScript for hobby, and PHP and Go for work.

 <!--
 **necocen/necocen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.